Government funded courses

 • Commonwealth Supported Place (CSP)

 The government subsidises part of your university tuition for eligible courses.
-You can delay paying your student contribution with a HECS-HELP loan.
+You can also delay paying your student contribution with a HECS-HELP loan.

 • HELP Loans (HECS-HELP, FEE-HELP)